mayeranalytics/turbopfor_rs/README.md

 # turbopfor\_rs

 This is a wrapper for [TurboPFor Integer Compression](https://github.com/powturbo/TurboPFor-Integer-Compression).
 The authors claim it to be the "Fastest Integer Compression", and support their claim with their own suite of benchmarks.
-(Prepare for an abundance of superlatives in TorboPFor's readme...)

 [Michael Stapelberg](https://github.com/stapelberg/) performed an independent analysis: [TurboPFor: An analysis (2019)](https://michael.stapelberg.ch/posts/2019-02-05-turbopfor-analysis/).